 5.1.2.1 Develop a 'university commons' by constructing such a space in the Central King Building.

 This facility now provides an integrated learning space for collaboration and tutoring.
 This space opened in January 2017 and includes the writing center and the math emporium.
-Currently, the feasibility of relocating the Learning Center to the commons is being studied, and costs are being developed.
-Completion of the university commons will be the assessment for this tactic.
-(100% Complete)
+Completion of the university commons was the assessment for this tactic.
+(Complete)

 5.1.2.2 Create spaces for student study and interaction, especially in proximity to large lecture halls and classrooms.
 New study spaces will promote student interaction and collaboration.

-Construction has begun on the Makerspace, which will allow hands-on collaboration for students in all disciplines.
-The Central King Building opening in January 2017 added 7,400 square feet of student study and interaction space.
-The Life Science and Engineering Center opened in September 2017 and added student study spaces in common areas outside the research laboratories.
+The new Makerspace provides hands-on collaboration for students in all disciplines.
+The renovated Central King Building added 7,400 square feet of student study and interaction space.
+The Life Science and Engineering Center added student study spaces in common areas outside the research laboratories.
 The Wellness and Events Center north corridor and arena concourse provide locations for student interaction, study, and collaboration.
 Additional spaces will be constructed in subsequent fiscal years.
-A \$10 million grant from the state will support expansion of the makerspace, growing the facility to nearly 20,000 gsf, providing for collaborative, experiential learning.
-Completion of the Board approved capital projects related to this tactic will be the assessment tool.
-(Ongoing)
+A \$10 million grant from the state supported expansion of the makerspace, growing the facility to nearly 20,000 gsf, providing for collaborative, experiential learning.
+Completion of the Board approved capital projects related to this tactic was the assessment tool.
+(Complete)

-5.1.3 Revise Non-Tenure Track Compensation and Career Tracks

-5.1.3.1 Revise the current compensation and advancement structure for nontenure track instructors through the formation of the Subcommittee on Non-Tenure-Track Instruction of the Faculty Senate Committee on Faculty Rights and Responsibilities (CFRR) which addresses issues of hiring and promotion policy for lecturers is ongoing.
+- 5.1.3 Revise Non-Tenure Track Compensation and Career Tracks - 5.1.3.1 Revise the current compensation and advancement structure for non-tenure track instructors through the formation of the Subcommittee on Non-Tenure-Track Instruction of the Faculty Senate Committee on Faculty Rights and Responsibilities (CFRR) which addresses issues of hiring and promotion policy for lecturers is ongoing.
 It does not address adjunct status, nor does it discuss compensation levels for lecturers.
 It does propose moving hiring and promotion policy to the Faculty Handbook and the Provost's Office, in line with how Faculty Promotion and Tenure are now handled.
-Compensation for adjuncts has also increased in the past year, with an increase to a per credit minimum pay of \$1,550.
-(Ongoing)

-5.1.3.2 Create a non-tenure track full-time Professor of Practice position and seek the position's endorsement by the Faculty Senate.
+Compensation for adjuncts has also increased.
+(Complete) - 5.1.3.2 Create a non-tenure track full-time Professor of Practice position and seek the position's endorsement by the Faculty Senate.

 The Professor of Practice position engages individuals who possess contemporary expertise in fields such as business, industry, government, the arts, and the professions.
-Creation of the position will be the assessment for this tactic.
-(100% Complete)
+Creation of the position was the assessment for this tactic.
+(Complete)